judykao/speech-to-text-conversion/README.md

 # Results

-We compare our results to the top entries in the Helsinki Speech Challenge 2024.
+We compare our results to the top entries in the [Helsinki Speech Challenge 2024](https://blogs.helsinki.fi/helsinki-speech-challenge/).
 To evaluate the quality of speech restoration, we use a metric in speech regognition called the Character Error Rate (CER).
 A lower CER indicates better intelligibility and restoration quality.
 We use a pretrained [DeepSpeech](https://github.com/mozilla/DeepSpeech) model to transcribe both the original and restored audio signals.
 The transcriptions are then compared to the ground truth text to compute the CER.
 The top-performing teams primarily used deep learning models for speech enhancement. ur method is based entirely on mathematical modeling and signal processing, using the Fourier domain and a simple statistical estimation from training data.
-Thus, the method itself is lightweight.
+Thus, the method itself is lightweight with extremely low real-time factors (RTF).
 In some cases, [DeepSpeech](https://github.com/mozilla/DeepSpeech) fails to capture the actual improvement, but human listeners report a clear increase in intelligibility after processing.

 <div align="center">